Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Transient Control

 \begin{proposition} Let $V_T(x,y,t)$ denote the optimal cost-to-go of the finite horizon problem in \eqref{eq:finite_horizon} with horizon $T$, starting from state $(x,y)$ at time $t$.
 If $(x, y) \in \cA$, then $(i)$ the optimal policy is given by $p(t) = p_\infty$ for all $t \geq 0$, and $(ii)$ the value function is given by $V_T(x,y,t) = \Psi(x, y)$. \end{proposition} As expected, $p_\infty$ is an optimal policy when starting from region $\cA$.
 Furthermore, the value function is independent of time and equals the terminal cost function $\Psi$.
 This suggests an equivalence to the infinite-horizon problem.
 The following proposition establishes that the infinite-horizon problem is well-defined. \begin{proposition} Let $V_\infty(x,y)$ denote the optimal cost of the infinite horizon problem in \eqref{eq:infinite_horizon} starting from $(x,y)$.
 Then, $-\infty < V_\infty(x,y)<\infty$ for all $(x,y)\in\bR^2_{+}$. \end{proposition} Proposition \ref{finiteintegral} also implies that $J_\infty$ is indeed the optimal value of the long-run average problem, since otherwise $V_\infty(x,y)$ would be infinite.

 \begin{proposition} $J_\infty$ is the optimal long-run average cost over all policies $p(\cdot) \in \cP$. \end{proposition}

-It is now easy to verify the equivalence of the infinite-horizon problem in \eqref{eq:infinite_horizon} and the finite-horizon problem in \eqref{eq:finite_horizon} for a sufficiently large $T$.
+It is now easy to verify the equivalence of the infinite-horizon problem in \eqref{eq:infinite_horizon} and the finite-horizon problem in \eqref{eq:finite_horizon} for a sufficiently large $T$ (that depends on the initial condition).
 For $(x^0, y^0) \in \cA$, Proposition \ref{tailvalue} implies that the optimal policy of the infinite-horizon problem agrees with that of the finite-horizon problem on $[0, T]$, and the two problems share the same optimal objective value.
 The terminal value function $\Psi$ used in the finite-horizon formulation is the value function of the infinite-horizon problem (up to an additive constant).
-To extend the equivalence to all initial states, we may separate the infinite horizon into a transient period (up to a finite horizon $T$) and a tail period.
-If $T$ is sufficiently large, then by Proposition \ref{prop:corner} we are guaranteed that $(x(T), y(T)) \in \cA$, and hence the tail part must have cost $\Psi(x(T), y(T))$.
+To extend the equivalence to all initial states, we can therefore separate the infinite horizon into a transient period up to a finite horizon $T\geq t_\cA$, and a tail period.
+By Proposition \ref{prop:corner} we are guaranteed that $(x(T), y(T)) \in \cA$, and hence the tail part must have cost $\Psi(x(T), y(T))$.
 As such, we can study these two equivalent problems interchangeably.